codecodeio/magento-docker-local-development/README.md

 2. The nginx/default.conf needs to point to the new FPM container so magentovanilla should change to magentodevelopment.
 3. Finally, the bin/magento setup:install script needs to change the db-host from --db-host="mariadbvanilla" to --db-host="mariadbdevelopment" and opensearch-host from --opensearch-host="opensearchvanilla" to --opensearch-host="opensearchdevelopment"

 \*You can only run one container at a time because the ports for nginx, opensearch, and rabbitmq will conflict.
-You could change all these ports and set environment variables so you can run more than one container at a time but I don't think the complication is worth it.
+You could change all these ports and set environment variables or use a reverse proxy so you can run more than one container at a time but I don't think the complication is worth it.

-## Import Existing Magento Code and Database
+# Import Existing Magento Code and Database

 ### Create a backup of the existing code base